 Support for Development

-Jumperoos help babies build leg strength, hand-eye coordination, and sensory skills.
-Walkers, on the other hand, don’t provide much in terms of sensory stimulation or muscle development.Still confused between a jumperoo, walker, or activity center?
+Jumperoos aid in developing leg muscles, hand-eye coordination, and sensory abilities in babies.
+Walkers, however, do not contribute much to sensory input or muscle building.Feel still confused between jumperoo, walker, or activity center?
 Check out our comprehensive guide Baby Walker vs Activity Center 2025 to understand the pros and cons of each.

 Encourages Independent Play